Key Quote

 Technique 1 — METONYMY / DEHUMANISATION

-Scrooge is described not as a person but as a 'tight-fisted hand' — a metonymy (where a part represents the whole) that reduces him to a single body part associated with gripping money.
-This dehumanisation (stripping away human qualities) is deliberate: Dickens suggests that extreme avarice (greed for wealth) diminishes a person's humanity, turning them into a mere instrument of accumulation.
+Scrooge is described not as a person but as a 'tight-fisted hand' — a metonymymetonymy — A figure of speech where a part represents the whole that reduces him to a single body part associated with gripping money.
+This dehumanisationdehumanisation — The process of stripping away human qualities and dignity is deliberate: Dickens suggests that extreme avariceavarice — Extreme greed for wealth or material gain diminishes a person's humanity, turning them into a mere instrument of accumulation.

 The 'grindstone' image extends the metaphor: Scrooge is simultaneously the hand that grinds AND the stone that wears others down.
 This dual image positions him as both the agent and instrument of economic cruelty — he is shaped by the capitalist system even as he exploits it.